jwanglof/MovieDir/README.md

 it.

 What to do:
-   Add a login with DB-connection so a user can edit which folders to look in JQuery
+   JQuery
-   Be able to show a folders content
+   Be able to show a folders content with an arrow Search-able
+   Order-able